 - Place the peeled and chopped sweet potatoes in a large pot and cover with cold water.
 Bring to a boil and let cook for about 20 minutes (possibly longer).
 You want the potatoes to be super soft.
 Drain potatoes in a colander when done cooking.

-- While potatoes are boiling, add the sugar, butter pieces, and milk into the bottom of a large mixing bowl.
+- Add the sugar, butter pieces, and milk into the bottom of a large mixing bowl.
 Dump the drained and hot sweet potatoes on top.
-Use a handheld blender to beat the mixture until creamy and somewhat smooth.
+Use a handheld blender to beat the mixture until creamy and smooth.

 - Add in eggs, one at a time, beating after each egg.